The String of Coins is a great choice if you want a unique succulent. This unusual plant looks stunning as a spiller in a hanging basket.

 The String of Coins grows to a height of 8 inches (20cm) and a spread of 8 inches (20cm).
 It offers long tendrils that can reach lengths of 17 inches (45cm).
 The leaves are a round coin shape and have a silvery-green to blue-green color.
 Small yellow-green flowers may be produced in spring.

 This unusual plant can grow to a height of 8 inches (20cm) or more, with a spread of 8 inches (20cm) or more.
-It offers long trailing vine-like tendrils that reach lengths of 17 inches (45cm).
+It offers long trailing vine-like tendrils that reach 17 inches (45cm).

-If your plant is growing outdoors, it will grow as a scrambling vine and will get much bigger, reaching a size of 12 to 16 feet (3.6m to 4.8m) high and 4 to 6 feet (1.2m to 1.8m) wide.
+If your plant is growing outdoors, it will grow as a scrambling vine and get much bigger, reaching a size of 12 to 16 feet (3.6m to 4.8m) high and 4 to 6 feet (1.2m to 1.8m) wide.